testinfected/molecule/README.md

 * It separate concerns, which helps keep your design clean and application well-structured
 * It let you only include the functionality you need, so your server is as small and fast as possible
-* It let you plug in your own processing stages, to customize the behavior of application
+* It let you plug in your own processing stages, to customize the behavior of your application
 * It let you reuse and share middlewares, as elemental building blocks of application behavior

 For example you could have the following separate stages of the pipeline doing:

 1. Capturing internal server errors to render a nice 500 page
 1. Monitoring, logging accesses to the server
-1. Authentication and authorisation, using different mechanisms
+1. Authentication and authorisation, to control access to your applicatin
 1. Caching, returning a cached result if request has already been processed recently
 1. Compression, to reduce bandwith usage
-1. Security, to prevent attacks, such as CSRF
+1. Security, to prevent attacks such as CSRF
 1. Processing, to actually process the request